webartistse/funko-showcase-workshop/README.md

 ### What are we building?

 The app we are building is to showcase/inventory any type of collection or memorabillia you own.
-For this workshop we are going to focus around Funko Pop's.
+For this workshop we are going to focus around Funko Pops.
 We all love those right?
 The app will display a card component using MaterialUI that has a picture, the medium, character name, year released, and number in line.

-You will also have the abilitiy to add a funko or edit one.
+You will also have the ability to add a funko or edit one.

 There is also search funtionality that you will be build in order to quickly find the item you are looking for.